 XOMA is a leader in the discovery, development and manufacture of therapeutic antibodies, with a therapeutic focus that includes cancer and immune diseases.
-XOMA has a royalty interest in RAPTIVA® (efalizumab), a monoclonal antibody product marketed to treat moderate-to-severe plaque psoriasis.
-XOMA's discovery and development capabilities include antibody phage display, bacterial cell expression, and Human EngineeringTM technologies.
-The company pipeline also includes proprietary and collaborative programs in preclinical and clinical development.
+XOMA has royalty interests in RAPTIVA® (efalizumab), a monoclonal antibody product marketed worldwide (by Genentech, Inc. (NYSE: DNA) and Serono, SA) to treat moderate-to-severe plaque psoriasis, and LUCENTISTM (ranibizumab injection), a monoclonal antibody product marketed worldwide (by Genentech and Novartis AG (NYSE: NVS)) to treat neovascular (wet) age-related macular degeneration.